Top tips to grow the best quality macadamia nuts

 Planting distances

-Give each tree its due time in the sun.
+If you are going to grow macadamia nuts, you need to give each tree its due time in the sun.
 Macadamia cultivars have different growth patterns and specific planting and fertilisation guidelines to ensure optimum growth.
 These are broadly categorised as being either spreading or upright growers.
 Upright varieties require less space and are best suited to close-planted orchards.
 Commonly used planting distances are 4m between trees and 8m between rows for upright varieties, and 5m between trees and 9m between rows for spreading varieties.

 Fertilisation

 Although the fine lateral roots of macadamia trees are efficient in absorbing nutrients, trees need to be fertilised regularly to ensure good growth.
-However, it is advised to wait one year for recently planted trees to become well established.
+However, it is advised to wait one year for recently planted trees to become well-established.
 Fertilisers should be applied evenly from 0,2m from the stem to 0,5m from outside the drip area or the surface area below the leaf canopy.
 Macadamia trees are sensitive to root damage and fertilisers should be followed by light irrigation.

 Rainfall and irrigation